stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 You can add your own SSL feed by appending to the ```ssl_feeds``` key in ```config/slips.conf```

+### Matching of ASNs

+Every time Slips sees a new IP, it stores info about it in the db, for example its organization, RDNs, and ASN.
+If the ASN of an IP matches a blacklisted ASN, slips alerts.

+Blacklisted ASNs are read from out local TI file ```config/local_data_files/own_malicious_iocs.csv```, so you can update them or add your own.

 ### Local Threat Intelligence files

 Slips has a local file for adding IoCs of your own, it's located in ```config/local_data_files/own_malicious_iocs.csv``` by default, this path can be changed by changing ```download_path_for_local_threat_intelligence``` in ```config/slips.conf```.

-The format of the file is "IP address/IP Range/domain","Threat level", "Description"
+The format of the file is "IP address/IP Range/domain/ASN","Threat level", "Description"

 Threat level available options: info, low, medium, high, critical